 - ½ teaspoon cracked black pepper

-- 2 teaspoons roasted sesame oil (optional, but recommended)
+- 2 teaspoons toasted sesame oil (optional, but recommended)

 - Trim the tough stem ends from the brussels sprouts and remove any discolored leaves.
 Using a food processor fitted with the slicing blade, shred the sprouts (you can also use a mandoline or slice as thinly as possible by hand.)

-- Add the remaining olive oil and the sprouts to the skillet; saute, stirring for 7-8 mintues, until browned.
+- Add the remaining olive oil and the sprouts to the skillet; saute, stirring for 7-8 minutes, until browned.